mapcrafter/mapcrafter/docs/blockcrafter.rst

 .. code-block:: shell

-    PS> mapcrafter-export -a 1.13.2.jar -a custom_resources.zip ...
+    PS> blockcrafter-export -a 1.13.2.jar -a custom_resources.zip ...

 See the `Blockcrafter Github <https://github.com/mapcrafter/blockcrafter>`_ site for further command line options.